klaytn/klaytn-docs/docs/bapp/tutorials/fee-delegation-example.md

 ### 4.3 Check `feepayer_server.js` <a id="4-3-check-feepayer_server-js"></a>

 On the server's console, you will see below outputs.
-It prints the trasaction receipt from the Klaytn.
+It prints the transaction receipt from the Klaytn.

 ```text
 $ node feepayer_server.js